CESNET/dp3/docs/howto/test-module.md

 under dictionaries such as `{"v": ...}`.
 Scheduler jobs can be selected by the id returned from `scheduler_register()`, callable, or callable name.

+Hook runners call module hooks directly and intentionally propagate hook exceptions to the test.
+The DP3 runtime is more resilient: worker, snapshot, and updater processing logs module errors and continues so one faulty secondary module hook does not stop processing.
+Unit tests use stricter behavior so failures are visible at assertion time and test authors can verify exceptional paths without searching runtime logs.

 ## Assertions

 Assertions use partial matching: only fields supplied in the expected values are checked.